Skip to content

 )

 Log a message, with optional metadata and location information.
-The metadata must be a dictionary of JSON values.
+The metadata must be exportable to JSON using Pydantic.

 Source code in src/delphyne/core/traces.py